 PSHCE Examples

-Enjoy achieving together….by being the best that we can be!
+Enjoy achieving together…to be the best that we can be!

-At Usworth Colliery Primary, PSHCE is at the core of the curriculum.
-The acquisition of skills, attitudes, values and understanding is essential to ensure the entitlement of all pupils’ spiritual, moral, cultural and social (SMSC) development.
-PSHCE lessons throughout our school enable our children to become independent thinkers who are confident to challenge the unknown and think deeply about the ‘real’ issues.
-They leave our school with shared values and experiences which prepares them for life in the 21st century with a particular focus on developing good mental health, emotional wellbeing and happiness.
-Through an inspired love of learning, we will equip children with the correct tools to develop their own characters to be respectful, tolerant and active members of society by strengthening their life skills so that they can become citizens of the future.
+Successful PSHCE education is achieved through formal and informal learning and from experiences throughout school life, including the direct and indirect teaching of the British Values.
+PSHCE lessons throughout our school enable our children to become independent thinkers who are confident to challenge the unknown and think deeply about the ‘real’ issues that they will be faced with as they leave school and go on to live their adult lives.
+We believe that children leave our school with our shared core values of resilience, care, safety and aspirations deeply rooted.
+Alongside the British Values, our curriculum prepares them for life in the 21st century with a particular focus on developing good mental health, emotional wellbeing and happiness.
+We empower children to become leaders who are flexible in their thinking who will explore and challenge social injustice and question deep-rooted beliefs to create a more equal society for everyone.
+Through an inspired love of learning, we equip children with the correct tools to develop their own characters to be respectful, tolerant and active members of society by strengthening their life skills so that they can become citizens of the future.
+We continually provide our children with opportunities for them to learn about rights and responsibilities and appreciate what it means to be a member of the diverse society in which we live.

 PSHCE in the Early Years Foundation Stage